- Day 1, July 15: 14.4 miles, total miles: 14.4 – run & walk on city streets, regional paths & trails, rocky and sandy beaches

-- Parks & Trails: Elliott Bay Trail, Interbay Trail, Myrtle Edwards Park, Centennial Park, Smith Cover Park, Magnolia Park, Discovery Park, Kinnear Park
+- Parks, Trails, & Places of Significance: Elliott Bay Trail, Interbay Trail, Myrtle Edwards Park, Centennial Park, Smith Cove Park, Puget Sound (Whujl), Discovery Park, West Point, Kinnear Park

 On Sunday, we headed out to the westernmost point of the Mountains to Sound Greenway which happens to be West Point in Discovery Park.
 A park close to home and our favorite spot in town to take a break from the work-a-day world.
-It’s where we go to admire seals and river otters, encounter voles and mountain beavers, pick berries, enjoy three volcano views, ponder the Olympic Mountains, walk a beach, and take in the changing seasons.
+It’s where we regularly go to admire seals and river otters, encounter voles and mountain beavers, cheer on pileated woodpeckers, dodge barred owls, pick berries, enjoy three volcano views, admire the Olympic Mountains, walk a beach, and take in the changing seasons.

 When we got to West Point by the lighthouse, we sat and enjoyed a cool breeze off the water – much appreciated on a hot day.
-While there, a common tern dove into the water and caught a fish and a minute later an osprey flew over us with a sand sole in its talons!!!!!
-We also watched to juvenile bald eagles hangout with a meal of some kind.
+In the few minutes we sat that the point, a common tern dove into the water and caught a fish and a minute later an osprey flew over us with a sand sole in its talons!!!!!
+We also watched two juvenile bald eagles hangout with a meal of some kind.
 It was a good day for the sea birds!

 I also appreciated that the first day of our trip started from our front door and went out to the West Point Lighthouse, the destination for the first local outing The Mountaineers organized by the club in February 1907.
 Knowing this feels like one more connection to the place and community that inspired the route we’re beginning in earnest on Monday.

-After reaching the western most point of the Greenway we walked more of the shoreline on the north side of the lighthouse and took some our favorite trails through the park back out to Magnolia and ran back over and up Queen Anne to home.
+After reaching the westernmost point of the Greenway we walked more of the shoreline on the north side of the lighthouse and took some our favorite trails through the park out to Magnolia and ran back over and up Queen Anne to home.